aarhusstadsarkiv/convert-qa/readme.md

 - `python main.py --master path/to/master/files --original path/to/original/files`

-Statutory documents can also be specified but is optional
+Statutory documents can also be specified with `--statutory` but is optional

-- `python main.py --master path/to/master/files --original path/to/original/files --statutory path/to/files`

 The tool only reads from the metadata database for the original documents.